 - Maintain a process library of standard or common tasks.
 These are templates of reusable engineering or manufacturing processes that include the applicable bills of material and related labor requirements (skill mix and hours) required to produce an output.
 You select the applicable tasks and apply quantity or complexity factors when you copy them into your proposal project.
 Once again, you have reliable source data to substantiate your BOE.

 - Maintain a library of cost estimating relationship historical data for parametric estimating.

 - Maintain a master part and assembly list so you can quickly build hierarchical bills of material for your proposal project from reliable source data.

 - Identify resource allocations for common support services.

 - Combine the cost estimate data with the built-in rich text documentation all in the same database to easily produce standard cost summary reports required for responding to government RFPs.

 Call us today to schedule a demo of BOEMax basis of estimate software or explore ProjStream’s integrated set of software tools for an end-to-end solution for both proposal and project cost management using a single database design.
-See for yourself how BOEMax can make a difference in your proposal process and increase the quality of your cost estimates.
+See for yourself the difference ProjStream’s solution can make in the quality of your cost estimates and your proposal process.

 Updated January 17, 2022